Graph Neural Network for Traffic Forecasting: A Survey: Graphs and Graph Neural Networks

 \subsection{Graph Neural Networks}

 Previous neural networks, e.g. fully-connected neural networks (FNNs), CNNs, and RNNs, could only be applied to Euclidean data (i.e. images, text, and videos).
 As a type of neural network which directly operates on a graph structure, GNNs have the ability to capture complex relationships between objects and make inferences based on data described by graphs.
-GNNs have been proven effective in various node-level, edge-level, and graph-level prediction tasks.
+GNNs have been proven effective in various node-level, edge-level, and graph-level prediction tasks~\citep{jiang2022graph}.
 As mentioned in Section~\ref{sec:related}, GNNs are currently considered the state-of-the-art techniques for traffic forecasting problems.

-GNNs can be divided into four types, namely, recurrent GNNs, convolutional GNNs, graph autoencoders, and spatiotemporal GNNs~\citep{wu2020comprehensive}.
-Because traffic forecasting is a spatiotemporal problem, the GNNs used in this field can all be categorized as the latter.
+GNNs can be roughly divided into four types, namely, recurrent GNNs, convolutional GNNs, graph autoencoders, and spatiotemporal GNNs~\citep{wu2020comprehensive}.
+Because traffic forecasting is a spatiotemporal problem, the GNNs used in this field can all be categorized as the spatiotemporal GNNs.
 However, certain components of the other types of GNNs have also been applied in the surveyed traffic forecasting studies.